Information for clearing applicants

 If you have submitted an application for campus accommodation and it is full we will help you find accommodation in the local area with our accredited landlords.
 If this happens, we will also give you a free bus pass for the buses that run to campus every 10 minutes during term time.

 Please note that the offer of a bus pass does not apply to students living in the family home or students who find their own off campus accommodation and have not applied for University accommodation.
+This also includes applicants who have declined or failed to accept an offer of university accommodation.

 You can apply for accommodation if: